Day 6. Another short story. May have got a bit… weird… this time. But all in the name of good clean fun!

 ‘Helium is made from souls!’

-‘Helium is souls’ he pleaded with her.
-‘I need to set Mr Scruffles free! please, give me the balloon!’
+‘Helium is souls’ he pleaded with here.
+‘I need to set Mr Scruffles free!
+Please, give me the balloon!’

 She looked at him, the fear in her eyes made Jon’s heart fill with sadness.
 This wasn’t what he wanted.
 Panicked, she gave him the balloon, and in one steady motion, he threw it into the sky shouting ‘Be free, Mr Scruffles!
 Be free!’

 The balloon rose and rose.
 Then stopped for a moment.
 Then started to descend.
-No!
-Mr Scruffles was a good boy!
+No. Mr Scruffles was a good boy.
 He deserved doggy-heaven!
-Jon noticed a weight at the end of the balloon’s string – a little pink plastic weight in the shape of a smiley face.
+Then Jon noticed a weight at the end of the balloon’s string – a little pink plastic weight in the shape of a smiley face.
 It had just touched the ground, the balloon floating above it.
 Mr Scruffles’ soul longing to be free.

 Jon grabbed at the string and tore off the weight.
 The balloon ascended, ascended.
 Jon cried out in his pleasure!
 Mr Scruffles was free!

 In all of this commotion, Jon had failed to notice the crowds part.
 He had failed to notice the sirens as they came closer.
 He had failed to hear the officer’s warning, and so the pain of the taser came as somewhat a shock.